 AWS Virtual IP Cross-Availability Zone Architecture Overview

-Please refer to Figure 1 shown below for the remaining discussion.
+Please refer to the diagram shown below for the remaining discussion.
 This drawing depicts a typical HA deployment but is not the only possible design.
 In fact, SoftNAS SNAP HA™ can be deployed with dual controllers located within a single AZ on a VPC (there is no requirement to split controllers across AZs, but it is a recommended best practice for maximum availability).

 We see a VPC created in a /16 network in AWS US East (Virginia) data center, with subnets allocated in Zone A and Zone B. This topology provides the best overall redundancy and availability within the AWS AZ architecture.